latticealgorithms/latticealgorithms.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Algorithms for lattice problems in NP cap CoNP
+title: Algorithms for lattice problems in NP intersect CoNP
 ---

 This site is dedicated to organizing and presenting what is known about the class of lattice problems that may have efficient algorithms.
 It is intended to be a living document that is updated as information comes in and as time permits.